For your health care, you deserve a Personal Option.

 More choice means more control and lower costs.

-A Personal Option lets you take charge of your health care.
+A Personal Option lets you take charge of you health care.

 Personal Option Policy Agenda